Everybody Wants to Rule the LARP

 When everyone agrees on these limits ahead of time and commits real energy to staying within those limits, games tend to last a lot longer... or at least, they don't end in fiery explosions and angry arguments.

-The things that get in the way of fulfilling the social contract of gaming are pretty commonplace.
+There are some pretty common things that get in the way of fulfilling the social contract of gaming.
 Most gamers know them, even if they haven't yet realized it.

 - I Have to Play My Character.
 "Look, my character is an assassin, and the bad guy put a bounty on your head.
 It just makes no sense for him to pass up the chance to kill you.
 Sorry not sorry."